 “United Way is a highly valued partner with the Goleta Union School District.
 Our K-6 students’ reading skills have improved greatly due to reading development programs such as Lexia and Reading Plus.
 Fun in the Sun is a highly engaging program designed to support our children during the summer months.
 We love the Kindergarten Success Institute because it provides an essential foundation for our incoming kindergarten students.
 None of this would be possible without United Way.”

 About United for Literacy and Power Reading

 The United for Literacy Initiative was born out of a major effort to discover what local residents saw as the most pressing issues facing our community over the next ten years.
 We found that citizens from all walks of life were deeply concerned about the state of our educational system and eager to improve it.
 To serve this need, United Way of Santa Barbara County launched the United for Literacy Initiative in 2010.
-Its simple but lofty goal was to increase by 50% - within ten years - the number of students in the county reading at or above grade level in every grade.

 Power Reading Works - and the Results Prove It